Skip to content

 Get-CsTeamsComplianceRecordingApplication

-List all users with the assigned recording policy
+List all users with the directly assigned recording policy

 To list all users that have been assigned any Compliance Recording Policy, run: